 Types of Development

-Full Pedagogical Reimagining: This type of development involves a redevelopment of the course from the ground up.
-This involves revisiting course learning objectives, developing a new set of assessments to measure these objectives, and to source and develop materials that align to these assessments and outcomes.
-Learning design is first completed offline, with pedagogical feedback provided by Academic Reviewers, then a canvas course build is completed.
+Full Development: This involves a full redevelopment, looking at all aspects of how the course is put together, including revisiting course learning objectives, revising assessments to ensure outcomes are measured appropriately, and to source and / or develop materials that align to these assessments and outcomes.
+Learning design is first completed offline, with feedback provided by Academic Reviewers related to intellectual / academic rigor, then a canvas course build is completed.

 Delivery Model Adaptation / Assignments Revision: This development focuses mainly on a change in modality (e.g., Face-to-face > online) where assignments and content may be adapted to suit the new modality, or simply a revision of assessment tasks without revisiting learning outcomes or content.